D | E

 Only in the seventeenth century did indigenous populations

-began partly to recover.
+begin to partly recover.

 Gross Domestic Product (GDP)